|BRITISH COLUMBIA ARTISTS|

-He worked for the Vancouver Province as a cartoonist, as early as 1909.
-There is the notation "Kelowna 1894" on his entry in the card index at the Vancouver Art Gallery library.
+He worked for the Vancouver Province as a cartoonist, as early as 1909 per the City Directory, living at 616 Burrard Street.
+By 1917 he was living at 1030 Melville Street.
+There is the notation "Kelowna 1894" on his entry in the card index at the Vancouver Art Gallery library, although the Kelowna City directory does not list him in either 1894 or 1895.
 His membership in the BCSFA is also noted in 1929, and work in the May 1924 annual exhibition.
 He also had work in the 1916 and 1917 annual exhibitions of the BCSFA.

 Some of his cartoons were published in School Days magazine in 1919 and 1920.

-He died in Vancouver in 1926 at the relatively early age of 51.
+He died in what was then called Point Grey, now Vancouver, in 1926 at the relatively early age of 51.
+There is a BC Vital Statistics listing for this, but no certificate is posted.

 |1917 Sept.
 14 - 22||B.C.S.F.A.
 Eleventh Exhibition||On The Beach|